Dzenly/tia/readme.md

 ## Donations

-More then 10 years I have been involved in auto-testing.
+Since year 2004 I have been involved in auto-testing.
 I very like it and I have many ideas to implement.
 So I develop this test engine, dedicating most of my free time to this, using all my experience and best practices.
 Main goals of this project is to create a good tool for ExtJs applications testing, and to fasten autotesting in common, using the log comparison paradigm (and not the assertion paradigm, though assertions are also supported).

-If you like my work, you can to star my project on github: https://github.com/Dzenly/tia.
+If you like this test engine, you can to star my project on github: https://github.com/Dzenly/tia.

 If you wish to support the project with moneys, here is an info about my accounts for donations: